sundar7733/BookerAPI_Automation/README.md

 5. Double-click on `test` to run all tests.
 6. Alternatively, you can run all tests by right-clicking on the `tests` package and selecting `Run 'Tests in 'tests''`.

 **For Individual Test Class:**

 Right-click on the test class name and Choose Run tests - Say right click `CreateBookingTests.java` file and select `Run 'CreateBookingTests'`.

+### Reporting
+    The project uses Extent Reports for custom reporting.
+After running the tests, an HTML report will be generated in the `target/test-results` directory.
+**View the reports**
+    Open the `BookerAPITestResults.html` file in a web browser to view the test results.

 ### Types of Tests
 | **Test Class**               | **Description**                                                 |